-In a single-shot setting, the decision must be made from a single observed photon count \(n\), rather than from an estimated distribution.
-In Ref. \cite{Gorshenin_LPL_21_6_2024}, a simple decision strategy for determining the presence or absence of a phase shift based on photon-number parity was used.
+In a single-shot setting, the decision must be made from a single observed photon count \(n\) rather than from an estimated distribution.
+In Ref.~\cite{Gorshenin_LPL_21_6_2024}, a simple decision strategy for determining the presence or absence of a phase shift based on photon-number parity was used.
 However, it becomes suboptimal in the presence of optical loss.
 In Ref.~\cite{Gorshenin_JOSA_B_42_7_2025}, we proposed using the maximum-likelihood method.
 We use this method here as well.

-We assign each measured photon number to one of the two hypotheses: absence or presence of a phase shift \cite{Helstrom_InformationAndControl_10_3_1967, HelstromBook}.
-For binary discrimination between the nondisplaced state \(\hat{\rho}_0\) and the displaced state \(\hat{\rho}_\delta\), we consider their photon-number distributions:
+We assign each measured photon number to one of the two hypotheses: the absence or presence of a phase shift \cite{Helstrom_InformationAndControl_10_3_1967, HelstromBook}.
+For binary discrimination between the non-displaced state \(\hat{\rho}_0\) and the displaced state \(\hat{\rho}_\delta\), we consider their photon-number distributions

-We therefore partition the nonnegative integers into two decision regions, \(N_0\) and \(N_\delta\) associated with the hypotheses ``phase shift absence'' and ``phase shift present'', respectively.
+We therefore partition the non-negative integers into two decision regions, \(N_0\) and \(N_\delta\) associated with the hypotheses ``phase-shift absence'' and ``phase-shift present'', respectively.
 For a single-shot defined decision rule, these regions must form a complete partition of the Fock-state index set.
-We assign \(n\) according to the maximum-likelihood (ML) decision rule:
+We assign n according to the maximum-likelihood (ML) decision rule:

 We define the false-positive and false-negative error probabilities, \(p_{\rm fp}\) and \(p_{\rm fn}\), as follows: